Antin Infrastructure Partners

-Antin Infrastructure Partners is a private equity firm focused on infrastructure investment, with offices in Paris, London and Luxembourg.
+Antin Infrastructure Partners is a private equity firm with offices in Paris, London, New York, Luxembourg and Singapore.
+It has EUR 30.6 billion in assets under management as of December 2022.
+Antin invests in the energy & environment, digital technology, transportation, and social infrastructure sectors.

 History

 Antin was founded in Paris in 2007.
-Initially sponsored by BNP Paribas, the firm bought out the bank's 40% stake in 2012.
-Led by former banker Alain Rauscher, Antin manages four funds for infrastructure investment in Europe and North America, each with a focus on telecommunications, transportation, energy and the environment, or social sectors.
-In 2014, the firm owned a third of all trains running in the UK.
-As of September 2021, Antin had 75 partners and over 65 professional staff.
+Initially sponsored by BNP Paribas, the company bought out the bank's 40 per cent stake in 2012.
+Led by former banker Alain Rauscher, Antin manages four funds for infrastructure investment in Europe and North America, each with a focus on Energy & Environment, Digital technology, Transportation, and Social infrastructure sectors.
+The company owned one third of all rolling stock in the UK in 2014.
+By late 2022, Antin had more than 190 partners and employees.

+In 2021, Antin became a publicly traded company after listing in an IPO on Euronext Paris.

-Antin sponsors a research chair in private equity and infrastructure at HEC Paris, which in 2019 was held by Denis Gromb, Professor, Finance Department.
+Antin sponsors a research chair in private equity and infrastructure at HEC Paris, which in 2019 was held by Denis Gromb, who has been Professor at the Finance Department.
+The firm also finances the chair of infrastructure finance at Italian Bocconi University.
+The chair is currently held by Stefano Gatti.

 Investments

+In August 2011, Antin invested in the Spanish Andasol 1 and 2 solar power plants.
+After a 7 per cent tax on electricity production was imposed by the Spanish government in 2013, Antin sued the Spanish State.
+The Court of Arbitration of the World Bank acknowledged a compensation of €112 million to Antin.
+Eventually, Antin sold off the Andasol 1 and 2 power plants in 2017.

 In September 2014 it was announced that the Israeli conglomerate Delek Group was selling UK freeway services company Roadchef to Antin for £153 million.

+In September 2014 Antin bought UK motorway services company Roadchef for £153 million.

-Between 2014 and 2015, Antin acquired a 99% stake in Central Area Transmission System, a natural gas transportation and processing system, from BG Group.
+Between 2014 and 2015, Antin acquired a 99 per cent stake in Central Area Transmission System, a natural gas transmission and processing system, from BG Group.

-In July 2018, Antin announced that it was seeking to raise €5 billion for its fourth fund, having raised €3.6 billion for its third in 2016.
-In April 2019, more than €2.5 billion had been committed.

-In September 2018, Antin was reported as having raised €8 billion, and to have invested in 22 companies.
+In 2015, Antin acquired Amedes, a German company active in the sector of laboratory and health services.

+In 2017, Antin bought 60 per cent of the capital of the French clinic group Almaviva Santé from Gimv and UI Gestion.

+Since 2018, Antin has bought 82 per cent of Norwegian shipping company Sølvtrans.

+In May 2018, Antin acquired Idex.

+Antin invested in UK telecoms company CityFibre in 2018.

 In August 2019, Antin sold a minority stake in Eurofiber, a Dutch fiber-optic network, to PGGM, after having bought the company for 875 million Euros in 2015.

 In late 2019, Antin acquired the U.S. district energy assets of Veolia to establish Vicinity Energy.